bpbible/bpbible/README.txt

 Running binaries under Windows

-To run the binaries under Windows, download the BPBible unstaller (bpbible-x.x-setup.exe).
+To run the binaries under Windows, download the BPBible installer (bpbible-x.x-setup.exe).
 For the installer, run it and follow the prompts.
 Now run bpbible.exe in the application directory, or use the Start Menu, Desktop and Quick Launch shortcuts, if you chose to create them.

 Running from source

 To build from source, you will need to have the following:

-1. wxPython 2.8 (preferably 2.8.7)
+1. wxPython 2.8 (preferably at least 2.8.7)
 2. Python 2.5 (though older versions may work)
 3. SWORD 1.5.11
 4. Windows, Linux or Mac

 BPBible works mostly under Mac.
 Certain features, like the quickselectors, do not appear correctly.
 Also, users must compile it themselves - there is no binary distribution yet.

+Using the binaries under Linux

+If you are running 32-bit Linux, you can download binaries for the SWORD python bindings from http://bpbible.googlecode.com.
+Extract them into your python site-packages directory.
+If you do this, you shouldn't need to do the next step below.

 Building the SWIG bindings